Liuyi-Wang/LeetCode/README.md

 	1548.
 The Most Similar Path in a Graph
 	1746.
 Maximum Subarray Sum After One Operation
 	1824.
 Minimum Sideway Jumps
+	1839.
+Longest Substring Of All Vowels in Order
 ### Linear, choose from all choices
 	368. Largest Divisible Subset
 ### Current state depends on multi choices